 Note: The amount of contribution payable under this condition has been calculated at the date of consent.
-In accordance with the provisions of the Contributions Plan, this amount must be indexed at the time of actual payment in accordance with the applicable Index.
+In accordance with the provisions of the Contributions Plan, this amount must be indexed at the time of actual payment in accordance with the applicable index.

-- (16) Roads Act Application The following information must be provided to Council as Roads Authority with the Roads Act application: - A design for a public footpath along Church Street, which will join into the a) existing footpath on either side of the development site.
+- (16) Roads Act Application The following information must be provided to Council as Roads Authority with the Roads Act application: - a) A design for a public footpath along Church Street, which will join into the existing footpath on either side of the development site.
 The footpath must be designed in accordance with Councils Infrastructure Specifications. - (17) Long service levy In accordance with Section 34 of the Building and Construction Industry Long Service Payments Act 1986, the applicant must pay a long service levy at the prescribed rate to either the Long Service Payments Corporation or Council for any works that cost \$25,000 or more. - (18) Dilapidation Report Adjoining Property A dilapidation report including a photographic survey of the following adjoining properties must be provided to the Certifying Authority.
-The dilapidation report must detail the physical condition of those properties, both internally and externally, including walls, ceilings, roof, structural members and other similar items. - 19 Church Street, Nelson Bay 9 Church Street, Nelson Bay a - b) - 18 Tomaree Street, Nelson Bay C) - 61 Donald Street, Nelson Bay d)
+The dilapidation report must detail the physical condition of those properties, both internally and externally, including walls, ceilings, roof, structural members and other similar items. - a) 19 Church Street, Nelson Bay - b) 9 Church Street, Nelson Bay - c) 18 Tomaree Street, Nelson Bay - d) 61 Donald Street, Nelson Bay any building work authorised to be carried out by the consent commences